mjul/free-monad-interpreter-for-pascal/README.md

 It is quirky and not very intuitive, but overall Pest is still quite nice to work with.

+### Parser Code Should Take Ownership of the Parsing Result
+It looks like Pest has been designed for the parsing code taking ownership of the result, rather than borrowing it.
+The front-end code, however, was initially written to borrow the result.
+Because Pest parsing code uses the  `.into_inner()` method to get the result, which takes ownership, we have to clone some Pairs sometimes.

+This can be avoided.
+See, *e.g.* the parsing code for `subprogram_declaration` that is written using a style that fits better with Pest.
+Changing the parsing functions to take ownership we could avoid cloning in the parsing stage.

 # Literature

 ## Pascal